-This is MORNING EDITION from NPR News.
-I'm Linda Wertheimer.
+It's MORNING EDITION from NPR News.
+Good morning.
+I'm David Greene.

 STEVE INSKEEP, HOST: